thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## It is a safety blanket

-Of course it is a safety blanket.
+Of course, it is a safety blanket.
 This is obvious to me and to the members of the XP and Continuous Delivery community.
 But are teams aware of that safety blanket?